 A 2002 study says it does it even better when coupled with resveratrol, another powerful antioxidant derived from grapes.

-They’re all looking for natural alternatives.
+Now parabens have been unfairly maligned, everyone’s dropping them like a hot potato and looking for natural alternatives instead.
 Like Grape Seed Extract.
 Is this a good idea?
 NO.

 A 1999 study tested the preservation properties of six commercially grapefruit seed extracts.
 Here’s what it discovered: